 1. Plan your space wisely

 Planning makes perfect!
-When choosing the right outdoor kitchen design for your needs, it pays to plan well in advance and know how you’ll use this space.
-Think about what your cooking needs will be, will you just be entertaining family or do you want to have large parties outdoors, or do you simply want to move your cooking from the indoor kitchen outside.
+When choosing the right outdoor kitchen design for your needs, it pays to plan well in advance and know how you’ll use your new space.
+Think about what your cooking needs will be, will you be entertaining family, do you want to have large parties outdoors, or do you simply want to move your cooking from the indoor kitchen outside?

 Being planned doesn’t just include the design of the kitchen, but also the plumbing, electricity and other utilities required to bring your new outdoor kitchen to life.
 Try and ensure your outdoor kitchen enjoys easy access to your indoor one (and vice versa), to make it easy to grab ingredients and tools when required.
-A serving window is ideal for this and in some cases can double as a bar seating area for your guests.
+A serving window is ideal for this and in some cases can double as a bar seating area for your guests so even if you’re inside you’re never too far from the action.

 2. Choose the right outdoor kitchen design

 Don’t forget to factor in the appliances that suit what you want to use your space for.
-Barbeque’s tend to be a given but what about pizza ovens, teppanyaki plates, smokers, wok burners, even a drinks fridge are all important things to think about.
+A barbeque tend to be a given but what about pizza ovens, teppanyaki plates, smokers, wok burners, an oven and range hood, even a drinks fridge are all important things to think about.

 To help you out, why not view our outdoor kitchens range to get an idea of what your space could look like.